Kansas Geological Survey, Open-file Report 88-39

 Warner, D.L., and Lehr, J.H., 1980, Subsurface wastewater injection- the technology of injecting wastewater into deep wells for disposal: Premier Press, Berkely, Calif., 512 p.

-Whittemore, D.O., Basel, C.L., Galle, O.K., and Waugh, T.C., 1981, Geochemical identification of saltwater sources in the Smoky Hill River Valley, McPherson, Saline, and Dickinson counties, Kansas: Kansas Geological Survey Open-File Report 81-6, 78 p.
+Whittemore, D.O., Basel, C.L., Galle, O.K., and Waugh, T.C., 1981, Geochemical identification of saltwater sources in the Smoky Hill River Valley, McPherson, Saline, and Dickinson counties, Kansas: Kansas Geological Survey, Open-File Report 81-6, 78 p. [available online]

 Whittemore, D.O., 1988, Bromide as a tracer in ground-water studies: Geochemistry and analytical determination: Proceedings of Ground Water Geochemistry Conference, Denver, Colorado, National Water Well Association, Dublin, Ohio, p.
 339-360.